huggingface/transformers/docs/source/en/chat_templating.md

 ## Can I use chat templates in training?

 Yes!
+This is a good way to ensure that the chat template matches the tokens the model sees during training.
 We recommend that you apply the chat template as a preprocessing step for your dataset.
 After this, you can simply continue like any other language model training task.
 When training, you should usually set `add_generation_prompt=False`, because the added tokens to prompt an assistant response will not be helpful during training.
 Let's see an example: